JamesSullivan1/JamesSullivan1.github.io/_posts/2015-07-16-async-signal-unsafe.md

 Which seems like quite the list, but is actually a pretty small piece of the list of POSIX functions.
-Note the lack of some of the major ones, such as our friend `printf', or _any_ of the pthreads functions.
+Note the lack of some of the major ones, such as our friend 'printf', or _any_ of the pthreads functions.
 (pthreads and signals are known to play very poorly together).
 Perhaps the best advice, then, is to keep signal handlers simple and make sure that you don't call anything that isn't async-signal-unsafe.

 There is, however, one dirty secret that can help you log to your heart's content in a signal handler.
-Note that the list above contains the `sigprocmask' function.
+Note that the list above contains the 'sigprocmask' function.
 From the man page of this function:

        sigprocmask — examine and change blocked signals

 Interesting.
-What happens if we block signals in a `critical' section?
+What happens if we block signals in a 'critical' (overloading the term) section?
 It turns out that this is enough to prevent all of the nasty interactions that usually happen with async-signal-unsafe functions.
 Seems great, right?
-With this, we could define a signal-safe lock as
+With this, we could define a signal-safe lock as follows:
-follows:

     int signal_lock(lock_t *l, sigset_t *save)
     {